-Mrabtifi: “People make up rules to divide and categorise, but life is stronger than human will.
+Mrabtifi: 'People make up rules to divide and categorize, but life itself is stronger than human will.
 Weeds grow without asking permission and our climate is at work everywhere: winds rush through cities and forests without discriminating.
-Are we really going to spend the last days of the apocalypse gazing at the things which divide us?”
+Are we really going to spend the last days of the apocalypse gazing at the things which divide us?'

-Categoreez is a celebration of freedom – not as an abstract ideal for the future but as a celebration of the here and now, the art of the moment.
+Mrabtifi thus takes us into the world he dreams of, where everyone can be themselves without shame or fear.
+Categoreez is an ode to freedom – not as an abstract ideal for the future, but as a celebration of the here and now, the art of the present moment.